JuanTrujilloDev/AustinSoftware/README.md

 First at all I want to thank **Austin Software, Camila Carrique and Pia Borras** for the opportunity.

-This exercise one of my first times working with XML, I had only worked with csv, excel and JSON files.
+This exercise was one of my first times working with XML, I had only worked with csv, excel and JSON files.
 However I think I found a good workoround for the solution.

 Here is a step by step of how I decided to solve the problem.